Honda CBX: Reception

-In the February 1978 issue of Cycle (magazine) editor Cook Neilson wrote this of a review of a pre-production bike, after a four-day review at Orange County Raceway, Willow Springs Raceway, and the Webco dynamometer: "The objective - to build the fastest production motorcycle for sale anywhere in the world - has been met."
+In the February 1978 issue of Cycle, editor Cook Neilson wrote this of a review of a pre-production bike after a four-day review at Orange County Raceway, Willow Springs Raceway, and the Webco dynamometer: "The objective - to build the fastest production motorcycle for sale anywhere in the world - has been met."

 Comparing the CBX to the CB900F, Setright added,"The CBX feels better and goes better, and the difference is greater than the difference in price, so the costlier bike is actually the better bargain. ...
 The CBX engine is as responsive as a racer, the nicest cycle motor to ever reach the street.".

 The CBX was pre-dated by the six-cylinder 1972–1978 Benelli 750 Sei based on the Honda CB500 Four, but it was the latest and most advanced entry into the competitive superbike market.
 A review in Cycle magazine called the CBX a "breakthrough for the Japanese motorcycle industry" and praised its design, concept, and performance.
 The CBX was available on the market in late 1978, and the production model was even faster than the prototype.
 Cycle World got a tested 1/4 mile time of 11.64 seconds at 117.95 mph, the 1978 bike was also the first bike they tested to go over 130 mph.
 The 1979 CBX could cover a quarter mile in 11.36 seconds with a terminal speed of 117.95 mph.
 But later CBXs with the addition of saddlebags and a fairing were detuned, and showed the 1981 CBX had lost five hp compared to the 1978 model, from 105 hp down to 100 hp.

 Cycle Guide praised the bike as "the Vincent Black Shadow of 1979" upon its introduction.
 In 2011, Australian publication 2 Wheels Magazine named the CBX as one of their favourite 12 superbikes ever.

 To avoid confusion with Honda CBX series bikes, the CBX is sometimes referred to as the CBX1000.